-In consideration for the services provided by SCLP to Sprott Resource Corporation ("SRC"), SRC pays an annual services fee equal to 2% of the net asset value of SRC calculated on the average month-end net asset value of SRC during each calendar quarter.
-SRC also pays SCLP an incentive fee equal to 20% of: (a) the pre-tax profits of SRC for the year, minus (b) a specified hurdle rate (the "Sprott Resource Hurdle").
-If in any year no incentive fee is payable to SCLP, then before any incentive fee is payable in a subsequent year, the aggregate pre-tax profits of

-SRC for such year, together with the pre-tax profits of SRC for the period(s) in which no incentive fee was payable, must exceed the Sprott Resource Hurdle (as defined in the Management Agreement) for that subsequent year, together with the Sprott Resource Hurdle(s) for the period(s) in which no incentive fee was payable, and then the incentive fee shall be equal to 20% of the difference.
-See also "General Development of the Business".
+SCLP receives an annual management fee of 2% of the net asset value of Sprott Resource Corp. calculated on the average quarter-end net asset value of Sprott Resource Corp. during each calendar quarter.
+Sprott Resource Corp. also pays SCLP an incentive fee equal to 20% of: (a) the pre-tax profits of Sprott Resource Corp. for the year, minus (b) a specified hurdle rate (the "Sprott Resource Hurdle").
+If in any year no incentive fee is payable to SCLP, then before any performance fee is payable in a subsequent year, the aggregate pre-tax profits of Sprott Resource Corp. for such year, together with the pre-tax profits of Sprott Resource Corp. for the period(s) in which no performance fee was payable, must exceed the Sprott Resource Hurdle (as defined in the Management Agreement) for that subsequent year, together with the Sprott Resource Hurdle(s) for the period(s) in which no performance fee was payable, and then the performance fee shall be equal to 20% of the difference.